Bartozzz/bartozzz.github.io/content/blog/2019-03-01-enterprise-scale-react-redux-project-architecture/index.md

 As Michael Jackson (React-Router co-creator) said:

-> “Next time you think you need a HOC (higher-order component) in, you probably don't.
-I can do anything you're doing with your HOC using a regular component with a [render prop](https://reactjs.org/docs/render-props.html).“ – [Michael Jackson](https://twitter.com/mjackson/status/885910553432018945)
+> “Next time you think you need a HOC (higher-order component) in, you probably don’t.
+I can do anything you’re doing with your HOC using a regular component with a [render prop](https://reactjs.org/docs/render-props.html).“ – [Michael Jackson](https://twitter.com/mjackson/status/885910553432018945)

 #### Avoid using Components without `shouldComponentUpdate`